"Look out 'cause here I come" - The Greatest Showman

-Update: This article was written in early January 2018, prior to the film's global success.
+Update: This article was written in late December and published in early January 2018, prior to the film's global success.

-Scored with soulful and joyfully addictive original music by Oscar® and Golden Globe-winning songwriting team Benj Pasek and Justin Paul, first-time feature Director, Michael Gracey, succeeds in translating the story of P.T.
-Barnum for contemporary times and interweaving the human challenges of inclusion and acceptance, which continue to divide humanity on many global stages, into a universal format, that leaves audiences singing and dancing.
+Scored with soulful and joyfully addictive original music by Oscar® and Golden Globe-winning songwriting team, Benj Pasek and Justin Paul; first-time feature Director Michael Gracey, succeeds in translating the story of P.T.
+Barnum for contemporary times by interweaving the human challenges of inclusion and acceptance—which continue to divide humanity on many global stages—into a universal format that leaves audiences singing and dancing.

 Love is simple.
 That seems to be what confuses critics attempting to analyse it in this movie.
 No, it is not a documentary film about P.T.
 Barnum.
 It is a fictionalised fantasy inspired by his life, that seeks only to uplift and unite us, during some of the darkest times humanity never expected to experience.

-With box office figures increasing by 77% just last weekend, I do not doubt that—just like P.T.
+With box office figures increasing after the initial drop, due to critical reviews, I do not doubt that—just like P.T.
 Barnum—the producers will have the last well-deserved laugh and triumph.

 In a new study released this year by the Center for Study of Women in Television and Film, women made up only 22% of those considered, "Top critics" by Rotten Tomatoes and wrote only 18% of the reviews.
-So, unless you are a middle-aged Caucasian male, you may want to consider trusting your own personal experience over movie reviewers from a bygone era and define your next cinema-going experience, based on your own eyes and ears.
+So, unless you are a Caucasian male (the main demographic of their featured writers), you may want to consider trusting your own personal experience over movie reviewers from a bygone era, and define your next cinema-going experience, based on your own eyes and ears.

 If you look beyond your nose, you may notice that this year the hallowed halls of power are crumbling, and with it, the status and influence of those who have moulded our culture and times from a place of entitlement and ego—rather than true service.
 To that end, I am not being paid or influenced in any way as I write this article in support of a film, that I believe is genuinely worth seeing.